455294-1 Florida Heartland Regional Trail - Hendry County

 The first major work effort is the collection of all available data pertaining to the study corridor including existing and planned infrastructure, existing and future land uses, drainage patterns, and environmental resources.

-Alternatives Development and Analysis
+Alignment Development and Analysis

-Why are multiple PD&E studies being conducted?
+Why are multiple Feasibility Studies being conducted?

 Contact Information

-PD&E Project Manager |
+| PD&E Project Manager |

 Kimberly Warren